NotMugil/dotfiles/.github/PR_TEMPLATE.md

 Describe your changes in detail here.
 Include any context or background information that reviewers should know.

-### Related Issue

-- Fixes #IssueNumber

-Replace `#IssueNumber` with the number of the issue your pull request resolves, if applicable.

 ### Checklist

 - [ ] I have tested these changes locally.